Conditional Aalen--Johansen estimation: Uniform consistency

 \subsection{Inclusion of atoms}

-Theoretically, absolutely continuous kernel functions work in all cases.
+Theoretically, kernel functions work not just for absolutely continuous covariates, but in all cases.
 Sometimes one may, however, take particular interest in cases where some of the covariates have known atoms.
 Examples include the case when a covariate is the state of the jump process at an earlier point in time (landmarking) or when considering the duration since a sojourn in a particular state as a covariate.
 For the Markov case this is of course superfluous, but for general jump processes the inclusion of such internal covariates is necessary to get hold of the entire dynamics from and to any given points in time.

 In this connection, we now propose a simple kernel which mixes sub-sampling with usual absolutely continuous kernel methods.
 We aim to embed landmarking methods as a particular case of our specification.
 The analysis of such an estimator is straightforward using standard techniques, though the practical implications are substantial when analyzing, for instance, semi-Markov models.